Prideful women tend to operate in a covert or overt manner.

 • Know It All: a prideful woman may think they know everything and have a hard time listening to opposing opinions.

-14 Signs You Have A Prideful Wife
+16 Signs You Have A Prideful Wife

-4. She’s defensive and doesn’t listen well.
+4. She’s defensive and doesn’t listen well when you try to express your feelings.

 Here are 38 Signs other signs of pride in a person.